narayansupriya/KaiSec/README.md

    #### d (severity is not in correct format)
    `curl -X POST "http://localhost:8080/query" -H "Content-Type: application/json" -d "{ \"filters\": [ \"severity\": \"CRITICAL\" ] }"
    `

-# **Notes**
-Make sure to have Docker installed on your system to use image/build and run the container.
-You can test the APIs using tools like Postman.
-Please ensure the Method is POST and the body is JSON type if not auto-imported by pasting curl.
-Please make sure to use the right command , based on where you are running from.
-The API is accessible on port 8080 by default.
-If you want to change the port, update the Docker run command accordingly.